-Honey lemon chicken that tastes just like your favorite take-out!
+Tangy and sweet chicken cooked in a honey lemon sauce that tastes just like your favorite take-out!

 OMG!
 It’s the weekend… hands up for the weekend!